-Factors such as image resolution, and the paper stock used will effect the Delta E reading
+Factors such as image resolution and the paper stock used will affect the Delta E reading.

-Bookbaby does offer single copy proofs that are run on the same digital presses as the full orders, except for if you were to order a larger offset run.
-We suggest everyone order one of these proofs to see your file in print before placing your larger order.
+Bookbaby does offer single copy proofs that are run on the same digital presses as the full orders.* We suggest everyone order one of these proofs to see your file in print before placing your larger order.

-The other part of this, that we can not control is your monitor calibration.
+The other part of this that we cannot control is your monitor calibration.
 You may like your monitor very bright, or the room you are viewing your files in may be dim.
-These factors and many more all effect your perception of color.
-There are many tools out there to aid with monitor calibration, but one that is affordable and very easy to use is the X-rite ColorMunki display.
-It will take readings of the ambient light in your room, as well as your monitor to adjust your settings to display as closely to a printed sheet of paper as possible.
+These factors and many more all affect your perception of color.
+There are many tools out there to aid with monitor calibration, but one that is affordable and easy to use is the Calibrite ColorChecker Display.
+It will take readings of your monitor and the ambient light in your room and adjust your settings to display as closely to a printed sheet of paper as possible.
 Unless you are a designer or photographer, this may not be a worthwhile investment for you, when compared to the cost of a $99 proof book.
 Professional designers and photographers who have color-calibrated monitors would still want to get a physical proof.

 If you are utilizing proper monitor calibration, along with our color profile (found here https://support.bookbaby.com/hc/en-us/articles/220379028-Do-you-have-a-color-profile-I-can-use-), you should have very few surprises when it comes to the output of your book.